cynthia-okoduwa/DevOps-projects/Project6.md

 ```
 ![pix19](https://user-images.githubusercontent.com/74002629/182390591-c618394d-4064-47e1-bc80-971665d5fcf8.PNG)

-### Step 4 — Install MySQL on your DB Server EC2
+### Step 4 — Install MySQL on your DB Server instance
-36. Runn the following:
+36. Run the following:
 ```
 sudo yum update
 sudo yum install mysql-server
 ```
-37. Verify that the service is up and running by using `sudo systemctl status mysqld`.
+37. Verify that the service is up and running: `sudo systemctl status mysqld`.
 If the service is not running, restart the service and enable it so it will be running even after reboot:
 ```
 sudo systemctl restart mysqld
 sudo systemctl enable mysqld